 Daily Pledge: Pratt Elementary

-Mrs. Davenport's 5th grade class at Pratt Elementary recites the Pledge of Allegiance.
+Mrs. Lightfoot's 2nd grade class at Pratt Elementary recites the Pledge of Allegiance.

 by